xuguofu98/xuguofu98.github.io/_pages/about.md

 Hi!
 I am a second-year Ph.D. student in the Department of Electrical and Computer Engineering at Stony Brook University.
 Before that, I received an M.E. degree in Electrical Engineering from Southwest Jiaotong University in 2023.
 Currently, my research interest mainly lies in machine learning for power systems.

 ## News and Updates
-- 01/2025 I am honored to be selected as <span style="color: red;">**the 2024 Outstanding Reviewer for IEEE Journal of Oceanic Engineering**</span>.
+- 01/2025 I am honored to be selected as the <span style="color: red;">**2024 Outstanding Reviewer for IEEE Journal of Oceanic Engineering**</span>.
 Grateful for this recognition of my contributions!
 - 10/2024 Our paper "Learning-Based, Runtime Reachability Analysis of Microgrid Dynamics" has been accepted by IEEE Transactions on Power Systems.
 - 04/2024 I have been invited to serve as a reviewer of Energy Reports.
 - 02/2024 Our paper "Learning-Based Uncertain Dynamic Verification of MMC-HVDC Offshore Wind Systems" has been accepted by the 2024 IEEE PES General Meeting.